 The Dota Pro Circuit 2021 is a series of Regional Leagues and Major tournaments, announced by Valve on December 2020.
 Certain changes were made to the circuit, by allowing teams to drop players until the last minor tournament begins.
 Based on their performance in the Dota Pro Circuit 2021, they accumulate DPC points that are needed to participate in The International.
 This is the most important and best-paying tournament in the world, so the stakes are as high as they get and each tournament matters.
 The best teams in the world participate and the Dota Pro Circuit ranking is updated all the time with the latest results.

-The participating teams lock horns in minor and major tournaments, each played by slightly different rules.
-The Majors have to phases, the group stage and the elimination round which consists of upper and lower brackets.
+The participating teams used to lock horns in minor and major tournaments, each played by slightly different rules.
+The Majors have two phases, the group stage and the elimination round which consists of upper and lower brackets.
 Punters can find Dota Pro Circuit predictions for both these stages and place ante-post wagers, or get involved in live Dota 2 betting.
-All the games are played in a best-of-three format, with the exception of the finals which are best of five.
+All the games were played in a best-of-three format, with the exception of the finals which are best of five.

-Dota Pro Circuit predictions can also simplify the mission of players interested in betting on the Minors.
+Dota 2 Pro Circuit predictions can also simplify the mission of players interested in betting on the Regional Leagues.
 These events also start with a group stage and the top two teams advance to the playoffs.
-During this stage of the competition matches are played in a best-of-three, double elimination format.
+During this stage of the competition, matches are played in a best-of-three, double-elimination format.
 Finals can require up to nine matches to determine a winner and provide ideal opportunities to the fans of live esports betting.